mmcknett/task-list/README.md

     - create at least 2 `Task` model instances using the `rails console`
 1. update the controller's `index` action you created to retrieve and show `all` Task objects from the database
     - you may need to update the view as well to use the model fields rather than the hard-coded data

-### Controller Tests

-Tests have been created for waves 1 & 2.
-You can find the tests in `test/controllers/tasks_controller_test.rb`, and you can execute the tests with `$ rails test`.

 ## Wave 2